 (Photography by Jim Lipschutz)

-Before we dive in, I want to make it clear this isn’t going to be a discussion about what is and what isn’t considered to be fine art, although I do make the somewhat broad assumption that you know what you’re doing when it comes to photography.
+Before we dive in, I want to make it clear this is not a discussion about what is and what isn’t fine art.
+However, I do make the broad assumption that you know what you’re doing when it comes to photography.

 Selling Fine Art Photography Online

 Does your website suck at selling fine art photography online?
 Discover why most photographers get poor sales and what to do instead to sell more work...

 I’ve also written a detailed book on this topic, which you can find on Amazon: Check out Selling Fine Art Photography by Nigel Merrick.